 The king received the four nagas with honor and asked why they had come.
-When they explained their mission, the king answered that while he respected King Dhatarattha, it would be inappropriate for a human king to give a princess to a naga king.
-Furious at the king and not realizing they had been conned by the turtle, the young nagas resisted their urge to kill him with a blast of their breath and rushed back to their home.
+When they explained their mission, the king answered that though he respected King Dhatarattha, it would be inappropriate for a human king to give a princess to a naga king.
+Furious at the king and not realizing they had been conned by the turtle, the young nagas resisted their urge to kill him with a blast of their poisonous breath and rushed back to their home.
 When King Dhatarattha was told of this disrespect, he promptly led a naga army to siege the city.
-Filled with terror, the citizens begged the king to give King Dhatarattha the daughter he demanded.
+Filled with terror, the citizens begged their king to accept King Dhatarattha’s demand and hand over his daughter Samuddaja.
 Pitying his people and fearing for his own life, he relented.
 But soon after, out of sorrow for the loss of his daughter, he abdicated and went to live as an ascetic in the forest and gave the throne to his son Sagara-Brahmadatta.

-At dawn, the hunter saw the maidens coming to get the Bodhisatta, and when they saw him they fled, but the Bodhisatta stayed.
-The Bodhisatta talked a while with the hunter and feared he would betray him to a snake-charmer, so he invited the hunter and his son to come live a life of luxury in the naga realm where they could not harm him.
+At dawn, the hunter saw the maidens coming to get the Bodhisatta.
+When they saw him they fled, but the Bodhisatta stayed.
+The Bodhisatta talked a while with the hunter and feared he would betray him to a snake charmer, so he invited the hunter and his son to come live a life of luxury in the naga realm where they could not harm him.
 They accepted the offer and the Bodhisatta continued his holy-day routine with no interruption.

 The Bodhisatta visited the hunter and his son every two weeks and gave them anything they wanted, but after a year the hunter missed his family and wanted to return to the world of men.
 His son was not discontent, but agreed to go back with his father.
-Not wanting to upset the Bodhisatta, the hunter could not tell him that he wanted to leave because he no longer liked the naga realm; instead he said he wanted to become an ascetic.
-The Bodhisatta offered him a magic jewel that granted all wishes, but playing the part, the hunter refused it since as an ascetic he should have no desires.
+Not wanting to upset the Bodhisatta, the hunter could not tell him that he wanted to leave because he no longer liked the naga realm.
+Instead, he said he wanted to become an ascetic.
+The Bodhisatta offered him a magic jewel that granted all wishes, but needing to go all in on his lie, the hunter refused it since as an ascetic he should have no desires.

 That same day, a garuda snatched a naga out of the great southern ocean with its talons and carried it back to its home.
 The naga, trying to escape, coiled its tail around a giant banyan tree under which an ascetic had built his leaf hut, and the tree was ripped from the ground.
 The garuda got back to its perch and ate the naga.
-Feeling bad about destroying the tree, the garuda went to talk to the ascetic, who explained that neither the garuda nor the naga had sinned in the ruin of the tree because neither intended any harm.
-Relieved at this news, the garuda taught the ascetic a special garuda spell to weaken nagas.
-Soon after, a brahmin snake-charmer and snakebite doctor who was unable to pay off his debts gave up hope and went off to die in the forest.
+Feeling bad about destroying the tree, the garuda went to talk to the ascetic, who explained that neither the garuda nor the naga had sinned by ruining the tree because neither intended any harm.
+Relieved at this news, the garuda thanked the ascetic for this lesson by teaching him a special garuda spell to weaken nagas.
+Soon after this happened, a brahmin snake charmer and snakebite doctor who was unable to pay off his debts gave up hope and went off to die in the forest.
 When he came upon the ascetic’s hut, he changed his mind and became his servant.
 In appreciation of his diligent service, the ascetic taught him the spell.

-No longer needing to worry about money, the snake-charmer headed back home, repeating the spell as he walked.
-A group of young naga who served the Bodhisatta and were entrusted to guard his magic jewel were enjoying themselves in the river.
-They heard the snake-charmer speaking, and recognizing the words they assumed a garuda was coming.
+No longer needing to worry about money, the snake charmer headed back home, repeating the spell as he walked.
+A group of young nagas who served the Bodhisatta and were entrusted to guard his magic jewel were enjoying themselves in the river.
+They heard the snake charmer speaking, and recognizing the words they assumed a garuda was coming.
 Seized with terror, they immediately dove into the earth and left the magic jewel behind.
-The snake-charmer saw the jewel and took it, thinking the spell had brought it to him.
+The snake charmer saw the jewel and took it, thinking the spell had brought it to him.

-The snake-charmer stuffed the Bodhisatta into a basket and headed to a village to do a show.
-With a crowd gathered around, he ordered the Bodhisatta to change his size, shape, and color; make himself invisible; spit out water and smoke; and dance.
-Hoping he would eventually be released if the snake-charmer made a lot of money, the Bodhisatta did everything he was asked.
+The snake charmer stuffed the Bodhisatta into a basket and headed to a village to do a show.
+With a crowd gathered around, he ordered the Bodhisatta to change his size, shape, and color; make himself invisible; spit out smoke and water; and dance.
+Hoping he would eventually be released if the snake charmer made a lot of money, the Bodhisatta did everything he was asked.
 And the crowd went wild, giving gold, garments, and more totaling one hundred thousand coins.
-The snake-charmer originally planned to set the Bodhisatta free when he earned just one thousand coins, but after this performance he got greedy and knew he could make a fortune in a big city.
+The snake charmer originally planned to set the Bodhisatta free when he earned just one thousand coins, but after this performance he got greedy and knew he could make a fortune in a big city.
 So he did shows in every town he passed until he reached Varanasi, where he was asked to perform for King Sagara-Brahmadatta.

-When the Bodhisatta poked his head out of the basket he saw his brother in the crowd and crawled up to him, resting his head on his foot and the two cried while the fearful crowd retreated.
-The Bodhisatta went back to his basket and the snake-charmer, thinking he’d just bit the man, assured Sudassana there was no venom in the bite.
-Sudassana did not reveal himself, rather he declared there was no snake-charmer greater than he and no serpent could harm him.
-Angry at the insult, the snake-charmer challenged him to a contest and Sudassana agreed, choosing to use a frog rather than a snake.
+When the Bodhisatta poked his head out of the basket and saw his brother in the crowd, he crawled up to him and rested his head on his foot.
+The two brothers cried while the fearful crowd retreated.
+The Bodhisatta went back to his basket and the snake charmer, thinking he’d just bit the man, assured Sudassana there was no venom in the bite.
+Sudassana did not reveal himself, rather he declared there was no snake charmer greater than he and no serpent could harm him.
+Angry at the insult, the snake charmer challenged him to a contest and Sudassana agreed, choosing to use a frog rather than a snake.

 Sudassana went first and he called Accimukhi out of his hair.
 She sat on his shoulder and dropped three drops of poison on his hand as he yelled out, “With this poison, the kingdom will be destroyed.”
 If he put it on the ground, Sudassana said, all plants would die.
 If he threw it into the sky no rain or snow would fall for seven years, and if he dropped it in water all the fish, turtles, and other aquatic creatures would die.
-The king asked what he could do to save the land and Sudassana told him to have someone dig three holes, and he did.
+The king asked what he could do to save the land.
+Sudassana told the king to have someone dig three holes, and he did.
 Sudassana filled one hole with drugs, another with cow dung, and the last with divine medicines, then he dropped the poison into the hole with the drugs.
 A flame erupted and all three holes set ablaze.
-The heat of the poison turned the snake-charmer into a pale white leper and in terror he yelled out, “I will set the naga king free.”
+The heat of the poison turned the snake charmer into a pale white leper, and in terror he yelled out, “I will set the naga king free.”